gajus/contents/README.md

 <h2>Allow me to reiterate</h2>
 ```

-The default `link` implementation will use `gajus.contents.id` to give each article a unique ID:
+The default `link` implementation will use `Contents.id` to give each article a unique ID:

 ```html
 <h2 id="allow-me-to-reiterate">Allow me to reiterate</h2>
 <h2 id="allow-me-to-reiterate-1">Allow me to reiterate</h2>
 <h2 id="allow-me-to-reiterate-2">Allow me to reiterate</h2>
 ```

-## Markup
+<h2 id="table-of-contents-array-markup">Markup</h2>

-Table of contents is an ordered list element.
-The list is nested to represent the heading hierarchy.
+Table of contents is an ordered [list element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol).
+List nesting reflects the heading hierarchy.
 The default behavior is to represent each heading using a hyperlink (See [Linking](#linking)), e.g.

 ```html
 <h1>JavaScript</h1>